Website Design & Brand Identity for a Luxury Rental Home

 • Pages lack robustness

-• The homepage prioritizes quantity over quality of content
+• Homepage prioritizes quantity over quality

-• Main navigation obscures important pages and highlights ones without key touchpoints
+• Main navigation obscures important pages

 SEO